-20.7.3.2 Multiple Analog Input
+18.7.3.2 Multiple Analog Input

-The A/D converter can also be used to sample multiple analog inputs using multiple sample and hold channels.
+The ADC can also be used to sample multiple analog inputs using multiple sample and hold channels.
 In this case, the total 600 ksps conversion rate is divided among the different input signals.
 For example, four inputs can be sampled at a rate of 150 ksps for each signal or two inputs can be sampled at a rate of 300 ksps for each signal.
 Sequential sampling must be used in this configuration to allow adequate sampling time on each input.

-20.7.3.3 600 ksps Configuration Items
+18.7.3.3 600 ksps Configuration Items